netham45/screamrouter/docker/DOCKER_HUB_DESCRIPTION.md

 This container uses host networking mode for optimal audio streaming performance.
 This is required for proper functioning of multicast-based protocols like Scream.

 ### SSL Certificates
 Self-signed SSL certificates are automatically generated on first run if not found in the mounted certificate volume.
-To use your own certificates, place them in the cert volume as `server.crt` and `server.key`.
+To use your own certificates, place them in the cert volume as `cert.pem` and `privkey.pem`.

 ## Supported Audio Sources
 - RTP/Linux sources